 - Signal Mirror

-This might seem a lot but these took up very little room and distributed around the many pockets they became unnoticeable but were on my person if I needed a quick getaway.
+This might seem a lot but these took up very little room and are distributed around the many pockets they became unnoticeable but were on my person if I needed a quick getaway.
 This tip was given to me on an aviation survival course very early in my career – You should get one booked!
 Not only are they great fun. but a real eye-opener into just how much trouble you could be in only a 5 minute flight away from home!

 Why Do Flight Suits Have Multiple Pockets?